Search the Graduate POS Manual

 - Up to three courses at the 400-level will be permitted, or a POS may include one 300-level course and two 400-level courses.

 The minimum grade acceptable for courses to be used on the POSC is a C (transfer credits must be a minimum of a B).
+A grade of S (satisfactory) can also be used on the POSC.

 P/NP (pass/not pass) courses may not be used on the POSC (except for those earned in Spring 2020 due to COVID-19).